YouTube channel: https://www.youtube.com/user/MatthewFricke

 CS151: Computer Programming Fundamentals with C++

-Ant Colonies as a Model of Human Computation, Melanie Moses, Tatiana Flanagan, Kenneth Letendre and G. Matthew Fricke, Handbook of Human Computation, Springer, 2014.
+Ant Colonies as a Model of Human Computation, Melanie Moses, Tatiana Flanagan, Kenneth Letendre and G. Matthew Fricke, Handbook of Human Computation, Springer, 2014. website

 Quantifying the Effect of Colony Size and Food Distribution on Harvester Ant Foraging, Tatiana P. Flanagan, Kenneth Letendre, William R. Burnside, G. Matthew Fricke, and Melanie E. Moses, PLoS ONE, 2012.

 GetBonNie for building, analyzing, and sharing rule-based models, Bin Hu; G. Matthew Fricke; James R. Faeder; Richard G. Posner; William S. Hlavacek Bioinformatics 2009, Oxford Journals